ThisWillGoWell/DinoLight/readme.md

 None of the HDL that is written is executed during the FPGA run time since there simply is no runtime.
-While these blocks are less power efficient, slower, and have a much larger physical footprint than their ASIC counterpart, their ability to be re-programmed, low entry cost, and easily modified make FPGAs viable solutions for a wide range of applications.
+While these blocks are less power efficient, slower, and have a much larger physical footprint than their ASIC counterpart, their ability to be re-programmed, low energy requirements, and easily modified make FPGAs viable solutions for a wide range of applications.

 One area they work well is when dealing with any sort of real time signal processing.
 For example, if you wanted to read a high bandwidth signal off a wire, a GPP (Arduino, ARM) would need to fire an interrupt to read